TSE Index Week 15

-The TSE Index for last week was 161.2, down a point from the previous week.
+The TSE Index for last week was 155.6, up one point from the previous week.

 The Staffing Edge provides back office services to more than 120 independently owned staffing offices across Canada and the index is a weekly aggregate of the business level of the staffing industry.
 With the value of 100 being reached in 2008, the index shows the variations in the industry over the last four years.
 Released each Friday for the temporary / contract work completed the previous week, the TSE Index is a real time indication of business volumes from all sectors of staffing.